LegeApp/Silvaview-rs/README.md

 **A modern, GPU-accelerated disk space visualizer with authentic cushion treemaps.**

-SilvaView-rs is a high-performance Rust recreation of the classic disk visualization experience pioneered by **SequoiaView** and **SilvaView**.
+SilvaView-rs is a high-performance Rust recreation of the classic disk visualization experience pioneered by **SequoiaView**.
 It brings the elegant *cushion treemap* algorithm — first introduced in the 1999 INFOVIS paper — to the GPU era with real-time WGSL shading, lightning-fast scanning, and a polished interactive interface.

 ---